 Modi himself belongs to the Rashtriya Swayamsewak Sangh (RSS), a Hindu supremacist group of which the BJP is a political wing.
-It wants to transform India into Hindu theocracy.
+It wants to transform India into a Hindu theocracy.

 The RSS believes that India, which in its terminology is Hindustan, truly belongs to Hindus, while Islam and Christianity are viewed as alien religions.
 RSS leaders consider Sikhism and Buddhism as part of the Hindu fold, an idea that is vehemently denounced by Sikhs and Buddhists.

 Then there are other oppressed communities, like Dalits (considered untouchables by the orthodox Hindus) and Adivasis, or tribal people, who have their distinct identities.
 Yet the RSS tries to project them as part of the Hindu mainstream.

 Much like Sikhs and Buddhists, these groups have also been trying to resist attempts of assimilation either through religious conversions or mere false propaganda, by claiming that anyone whose ancestors were born in India is Hindu.

 Tensions between all these groups and the BJP government have grown rapidly.

 Meanwhile, the World Watch List 2017 ranks India 15th worst among nations where Christians are persecuted.
 Four years ago, India ranked 31st on the list.

 In addition to the lynching of Muslims following accusations of eating beef—Hindus consider the cow a sacred animal—Christians are being frequently targeted by BJP supporters.
 More than 700 cases of attacks on Christians were reported on the United Christians Forum helpline since 2014.